EEN421/EEN421.github.io/_posts/2025-10-16-🔪-Cutting-Through-the-Noise:-Reducing-Fortinet-Teardown-Traffic-in-Microsoft-Sentinel.md

 Every log you ingest should earn its place by delivering detection value 🛡️ or investigation value 🔍 — and Fortinet **teardown traffic** fails that test ❌.

-This post breaks down what I've learned about Data Collection Rules (DCRs), Fortinet logs, and how to tune them to keep the signal 📡 — _without paying for the noise.🤑_
+This post breaks down what I've learned about Data Collection Rules (DCRs), Fortinet logs, and how to tune them to keep the signal 📡 — _without paying for the noise_.🤑

 <br/>
 <br/>